-In compliance with 25 U.S.C. §2710(b)(2)(E), the construction and maintenance of any gaming facility, and the operation of gaming activities, shall be conducted in a manner which adequately protects the environment and the public health and safety, and for that purpose shall comply with all applicable health, safety and environmental standards enacted by the Tribe.
-Those standards generally imposed by the laws and regulations of the State of North Dakota relating to public facilities with regard to building, sanitary, and health standards and fire safety shall be deemed to be incorporated by this Ordinance as the laws of the Tribe applicable to gaming facilities of the Tribe on the North Dakota portion of the Reservation, provided however that such state laws have no force or effect on the Reservation other than by incorporation into this Ordinance, and provided further that if an approved management agreement stipulates that national building, electric and fire codes apply, then those standards shall be used.
+In compliance with 25 U.S.C. §27IO(b)(2)(E), the construction and maintenance of any gaming facility, and the operation of gaming activities, shall be conducted in a manner which adequately protects the environment and the public health and safety, and for that purpose shall comply with all applicable health, safety and environmental standards enacted by the Tribe.
+Those standards generally imposed by the laws and regulations of the State of North

+Dakota relating to public facilities with regard to building, sanitary, and health standards and fire safety shall be deemed to be incorporated by this Ordinance as the laws of the Tribe applicable to gaming facilities of the Tribe on the North Dakota portion of the Reservation, provided however that such state laws have no force or effect on the Reservation other than by incorporation into this Ordinance, and provided further that if an approved management agreement stipulates that national building, electric and fire codes apply, then those standards shall be used.
 Those standards generally imposed by the laws and regulations of the State of South Dakota relating to public facilities with regard to building, sanitary, and health standards and fire safety shall be deemed to be incorporated by this Ordinance as the laws of the Tribe applicable to gaming facilities of the Tribe on the South Dakota portion of the Reservation, provided however, that such state laws have no force or effect on the Reservation other than by incorporation into this Ordinance.

-Section 23-406 Status as a tribal subdivision
+23-406.
+Status as a Tribal Subdivision.

-Each entity seeking designation as a tribal subdivision for the purpose of this Ordinance shall file an application with the Commission.
+Each entity seeking designation as a tribal subdivision for the purpose of this Ordinance shall file an application with the Tribal Council.
 The application shall provide information on the nature and purpose of the entity and the programs it operates, and shall demonstrate that the uses to which it puts its funds conform to Section 23-403.
-This requirement is waived for the Districts; these entities shall be designated as tribal subdivisions effective on enactment of this Ordinance by the Council, provide that any district seeking a license under this Code must specify, in writing, the members of the District entity responsible for gaming by that District.
+The Districts shall be designated as tribal subdivisions effective on enactment of this Ordinance by the Council, provided that any District seeking a license under this Code must specify, in writing, the members of the District entity responsible for gaming by that District.
 The decision of the Council on any application shall be final.
 Tribal subdivisions shall be eligible for Class II gaming only.